li6in9muyou/yellow-pages/README.md

   "unless it contains embedded experssions, e.g. ${input}", {
-    "predicate": "this is passed to new RegExp(...), if it matches, this template is used", "match": "another regex to match against user input", "replace": "a js template string that can access matches of 'match' and this will be the url" }
+    "predicate": "this is passed to new RegExp(...), if it matches, this template is used", "match": "another regex to match against user input or an empty string", "replace": "construct url using capture groups of 'match' or verbatim if match is empty" }
 ]
 ```